Seneca-ICTOER/software-testing/docs/F-QA/test-plan-4.md

   - a general description of pass/fail criteria,
 - **Defect Management**
   - This section lays out how defects will be reported and managed,
-  - it will lay out definitions for ranking defects importance as Critical, High, Medium, Low, or cosmetic or informational.
+  - it will lay out definitions for ranking defects importance as Critical, High, Medium, Low, or Cosmetic or Informational.
 - **Risks**
   - this will list the risks to the project due to defects discovered during testing.
 It should have a workaround for most of the risks so that the system can continue to be used or development can continue.